-The Group had incurred losses after tax of approximately HK\$77 million (2018: losses after tax of approximately HK\$82 million) and net operating cash outflows of approximately HK\$33 million (2018: net operating cash outflows of approximately HK\$14 million) for the year ended 31 December 2019, and as at 31 December 2019, the Group had net current liabilities and net liabilities of approximately HK\$69 million (31 December 2018: net current assets of approximately HK\$5 million) and HK\$63 million (31 December 2018: net assets of approximately HK\$15 million), respectively.
-As at 31 December 2019, the Group's liabilities included borrowings with principal amount of approximately HK\$100 million (2018: HK\$80 million) from a wholly-owned subsidiary of the Company's substantial shareholder, Yuanyin Holdings Limited, which will be due in October 2020.
+As at 31 December 2020, the Group had net liabilities of approximately HK\$51 million (2019: approximately HK\$63 million) that included borrowings with a principal amount of approximately HK\$100 million (2019: HK\$100 million) from a wholly-owned subsidiary of the Company's substantial shareholder, Yuanyin Holdings Limited, which will be due in January 2022.

 These conditions indicate the existence of a material uncertainty which may cast doubt on the Group's ability to continue as a going concern and therefore, the Group may be unable to realise its assets and discharge its liabilities in the normal course of business.

-Notwithstanding the above conditions, the financial statements were prepared based on the assumption that the Group can be operated as a going concern after taking into consideration of the following plans and measures:
+Given the above conditions, the Company's directors have prepared a cash flow projection ("Projection") for a period of twelve months after the end of the reporting period, after taking into consideration the following:

-- Subsequent to 31 December 2019, the Company had entered into supplementary agreement with a wholly-owned subsidiary of its substantial shareholder, Yuanyin Holdings Limited, to extend the repayment date of the existing borrowing with principal amount of approximately HK\$100 million as at 31 December 2019 (as disclosed in note 26) to at least twelve months from the date of reporting; - The substantial shareholder, Yuanyin Holdings Limited, has agreed to provide sufficient working capital to satisfy the Group's working capital and other financing requirement through continual renewal of borrowings or continual provision of additional financing to the Group; and - The Group is in the process of soliciting potential new customers and shall continue to apply various measures to tighten its operating expenditures in order to improve its financial performance and cash flows.
+- Subsequent to the end of the reporting period, the substantial shareholder, Yuanyin Holdings Limited, has agreed to provide sufficient working capital to satisfy the Group's working capital and other financing requirement and the Company has entered into an extension agreement with the lender to extend the loan to January 2023 (Note 25); and - The Group is working on expanding its operations through soliciting new customers and shall continue to apply various measures to tighten its operating expenditures in order to improve its financial performance and cash flows.